 Henri Matisse

-Alongside Picasso, he fundamentally changed 20th-century art, and as a central figure in Fauvism, he revolutionized modern painting.
+Alongside Picasso, he fundamentally changed 20th-century art and revolutionized modern painting as a central figure of Fauvism.

-Matisse's art is not merely "beautiful color paintings."
-It was a grand attempt to reconstruct emotions and space using color and line, expressing the joy of living and spiritual harmony.
+Matisse's art was not merely "beautiful color paintings."
+It was a grand endeavor to reconstruct emotions and space using color and line, expressing the joy of human life and spiritual harmony.

-Even today, he is highly regarded worldwide for his innovativeness in various fields, including painting, printmaking, cut-outs, drawings, sculptures, and book design.
+Even today, he is highly acclaimed worldwide for his innovativeness in various fields such as painting, printmaking, paper cut-outs, drawing, sculpture, and book design.

 Henri Matisse Chronology